Scalable learning of macroscopic stochastic dynamics: RESULTS

 We consider the two-dimensional Ising model, where the spins are arranged on a square lattice of size $n = L \times L$.
 The Hamiltonian of the Ising model is given by:

-where $\langle i,j\rangle$ denotes the first nearest neighbor.
-As in the Curie–Weiss model, we adopt the continuous-time Glauber dynamics as the microscopic dynamics.
+where $J>0$ denotes the interaction strength, $h$ denotes the external magnetic field, $\langle i,j\rangle$ represents nearest-neighbor pairs, and $\sigma_i \in \{-1, 1\}$ denotes the spin at site $i$.
+The microscopic state is denoted by $\bx = \{\sigma_1, \cdots, \sigma_n\}$.
+Throughout this paper, we employ dimensionless units by setting $J = 1$ and the Boltzmann constant $k_B=1$.
+We describe the microscopic evolution of the system using continuous-time Glauber dynamics, as detailed in \cref{app:b}.
 The critical temperature of the two-dimensional Ising model is $T_c\approx 2.269 $.
 The Ising model exhibits an ordered ferromagnetic phase when $T<T_c$, and a disordered paramagnetic phase when $T>T_c$.

 For the macroscopic observables, we consider the magnetization and domain wall density defined by: